 Week two: Group assignment focusing on the development of a Digital Health Intervention (project).
 The examination is divided into two parts.
 First, the group delivers a presentation at the end of the second week, added by a written outline of their digital health intervention project.

-This course was originally offered as a blended model, week 1 online and week 2 in Amsterdam.
+This course is offered as a blended model, week 1 online and week 2 in Amsterdam.

 During the course, considering the hands-on strategy, we planned the following activities: